edgeflip/edgeflip/README.md

 Dynamo
 ------
-To set up Dynamo on AWS, run the following.
-This will use your configuration values.
+Set the config option `dynamo.engine` to either `mock` (default) or `aws`.
+The later requires AWS keys to be set up. *If you are testing against AWS*, set the `dynamo.prefix` to a unique value to avoid stepping on existing tables!

+To run a local mock dynamo server, install  [FakeDynamo](https://github.com/ananthakumaran/fake_dynamo): `gem install fake_dynamo --version 0.2.3`.
+Then run `fake_dynamo -d /path/to/your/checkout/fake_dynamo.fdb`.

+Set up & create tables.
+This can be quite slow on live AWS:

 1. If necessary, drop tables with `bin/drop_dynamo.py`
 2. Create tables with `bin/create_dynamo.py`.

-To run a local mock dynamo server instead, install  [FakeDynamo](https://github.com/ananthakumaran/fake_dynamo): `gem install fake_dynamo --version 0.2.3`.
-Then run `fake_dynamo -d /path/to/your/checkout/fake_dynamo.fdb`.

 Hostname Alias
 --------------